Smash Mouth: 1998–2004: rise to fame, Astro Lounge, Smash Mouth, and Get the Picture?

+In 2000 the band was nominated for a for Best Pop Performance by a Duo or Group with Vocals at the 42nd Annual Grammy Awards for the song "All Star".

 In 2001, Smash Mouth covered the Monkees' hit song "I'm a Believer".
-It was featured on both the soundtrack for Shrek (along with "All Star") and their self-titled album.
-The album sold fewer copies than the band's earlier works, eventually being certified gold.
+It peaked at number 25 on the Billboard hot 100 and was featured on both the soundtrack for Shrek (along with "All Star") and their self-titled album which was released on November 21, 2001.
+The album sold fewer copies than the band's earlier works peaking at number 48 on the Billboard 200, but it since been certified gold.
 Also in 2001, the group appeared as themselves in the climactic scene of the film Rat Race.

+On September 26, 2001 the band appeared on Drew Carey's Back-to-School Rock 'n' Roll Comedy Hour.
+In 2002 the band played select shows as the opener for NSYNC on their Celebrity Tour.

-In 2003, Get the Picture? was released, featuring the singles "You Are My Number One", "Hang On" and "Always Gets Her Way".
+In 2003, Get the Picture? was released, It is their last studio album to chart in the US.
+Peaking at number 100 on the Billboard 200.
+It featured the singles "You Are My Number One", "Hang On" and "Always Gets Her Way".
 Smash Mouth was dropped from Interscope shortly after the release of Get the Picture?.
+The songs “Hang On” and their cover of “Getting Better” both appeared The Cat in the Hat.
 That same year, the band performed a cover of the Sherman Brothers song "I Wanna Be Like You" for the animated film The Jungle Book 2.
+Also in 2003 the band appeared in animated form in the Television show Kim Possible, in the episode “Queen Bee” where their animated counter parts played the song “Come On, Come On.”